 Why?
 Because they have shaped our lives and influenced the development of our personality.

-We may not have recognized that at the time, but with hindsight it is easy to look back and recollect them.
+We may not have recognized that at the time, but it is easy to look back and recollect them with hindsight.

 But are coaches and mentors the same thing?

 Although the terms are sometimes used interchangeably, mentoring and coaching are two very different experiences.

 The expected result of both coaching and mentoring is success and personal growth.
 However, each takes a different path toward the ultimate goal.

 Sharing is something we are usually taught as children.
 To share our toys, and our sweets are often our first lessons in sharing.
 Research suggests that most people are not selfish when it comes to the proliferation of knowledge, we are genuinely happy to share.

 A mentor shares.
 A mentor taps into their own experiences; often with a personal, emotional stake in your outcomes and is biased in your favour.